cjones-pics/AsciiDoc/ReadMe.md

 Author & Credits
 ----------------
 Created by Hrusikesh Panda.
 Copy left or right, as you wish.

-Credit goes to Christian Zuckschwerdt for his original work on AsciiDoc TextMate bundle.
+Credit goes to Christian Zuckschwerdt for his original work on [AsciiDoc TextMate bundle](https://github.com/zuckschwerdt/asciidoc.tmbundle).

+The Article, Definition, and Definition Link snippets were written by Craig Jones.